Vietnamese Sweet & Sour Tamarind Soup with Salmon (Canh Chua Cá Hồi)

 Instructions

-1. Marinate salmon fillets with fish sauce for at least 15 minutes.
+1. Marinate: Coat salmon fillets with fish sauce for at least 15 minutes.
 Set aside.

-2. In a medium-size pot, heat up vegetable oil on medium-high.
-Add garlic and saute until golden brown.
+2. Fry garlic: Heat up vegetable oil in a medium pot on medium-high.
+Add garlic and sauté until golden brown.
 Remove half from the pot and set aside as garnish.

-3. To the pot with the oil and remaining garlic, add water or unsalted stock.
-Be careful as water and oil will splatter.
+3. Add water or unsalted stock: Be careful as water and oil will splatter.
 Bring the pot to a boil.

-4. Add salmon and cook for 15 minutes on a low simmer.
+4. Add salmon: Cook for 15 minutes on a low simmer.

-5. Season soup with tamarind powder, chicken stock powder, sugar, and salt.
+5. Season soup: Add tamarind powder, chicken stock powder, sugar, and salt.

-6. Add tomatoes, Indian taro stems, enoki mushroom, and bean sprouts.
+6. Add vegetables: Add tomatoes, Indian taro stems, enoki mushroom, and bean sprouts.
 When the mixture comes to a boil, immediately turn off heat.

-7. Transfer to a serving bowl and garnish with basil, chili peppers, and fried garlic.
+7. Serve: Transfer to a serving bowl and garnish with basil, chili peppers, and reserved fried garlic.